-Sarah Eckstine is an artist and writer from Western Maryland currently pursuing her MFA at Illinois State University where she teaches photography.
-She received her BFA from The Maryland Institute College of Art in 2020 where she was the recipient of the Jim Burger '82 Senior Thesis Project Award.
+Sarah Eckstine is a photographer, writer, and educator from Western Maryland.
+She is currently based in Central Illinois where she teaches photography at Bradley University.
+She received her MFA from Illinois State University and her BFA from the Maryland Institute College of Art where she was the recipient of the Jim Burger '82 Senior Thesis Project Award.

-Sarah’s work is focused on her long standing struggle with chronic illness and chronic pain.
-She has interstitial cystitis, a chronic bladder disease, and was diagnosed with the sexual dysfunctions vaginismus and vestibulodynia after years of being misdiagnosed and not having her pain believed by doctors.
-She works with artistic practices such as digital and analog photography, alternative processes, and writing, to create self-portraits and autobiographical work about the subjects surrounding chronic illness, sex: both in its pain and pleasure, and her process of healing both physically and mentally.
-Furthermore, her work helps to open the door for more discussion about female sexual dysfunctions.
+Sarah’s work is focused on her life and body as they interact with chronic illness, health, and sexuality.
+She has interstitial cystitis, a chronic bladder condition, POTS, and was diagnosed with the sexual dysfunctions vaginismus and vestibulodynia after years of being misdiagnosed and not having her pain believed by doctors.
+She works with the artistic practices of digital and analog photography, alternative processes, and writing to create self-portraits and autobiographical work about the subjects surrounding chronic illness, the pain and pleasure of sex, and her process of healing both physically and mentally.

 In addition to her fine art practice, Sarah is a staff photographer at CaliberTV, providing live coverage of concerts for a wide genre of musical clients.